TidalPaladin/unifi-us48-repair/README.md

 Ultimately the switch was repaired using a replacement DDR3 memory module and CPU.
 Reballing the CPU using direct heat stencils presented problems with warping that ultimately proved too difficult to resolve.
+Purchasing preballed components resolved this issue and made for a quick repair.
+Reflow was done using a WEP 858D hot air station.
+CPU reflow was much more effective when using the large diameter square nozzle that came with the 858D.

-The lifted pads were repaired by scraping away solder mask to expose enough of the traces such that a solder ball could flow onto the exposed copper.
+The lifted pads were "repaired" prior to rework by scraping away solder mask to expose enough of the traces such that a solder ball could flow onto the exposed copper.

 ## Memory
 The switch uses a `K4B2G1646Q-BCK0` 2 Gbit DDR3 memory module, for which